victorneo/victorneo.github.com/_posts/2014-05-20-PyCon-APAC-Afterthoughts.md

 This really is not the fault of the organizers because it is really really hard to predict the popularity of certain talks and they are also constrained by the number of rooms available at the conference venue.
-I wonder if there a "I am interested in attending this talk" polling system would help alleviate the situation.
+I wonder if a "I am interested in attending this talk" polling system would help alleviate the situation.
 It might complicate the scheduling of talks though.